SystemsCyber/meta-uthp/README.md

 bitbake core-image
 ```

-Any issues can be reported to the branch maintainer as of 8/16/2024: beersc@colostate.edu
+Any issues can be reported to the layer maintainer as of 8/16/2024: beersc@colostate.edu
 ---